 If in doubt, always refer to Regulation CR7 in the Members Handbook.

 For further information and to assist you with any questions you might have regarding your CPDContact us

-Visit the CA CPD Store
+Visit the CA Education Store

 Learn about technology trends, strategic negotiation, talent management and personal effectiveness, as well as sharpening your technical knowledge.